-Hotel Ballard it is a 3.5-star hotel near Nordic Heritage Museum.
+Hotel Ballard is a 3.5-star hotel near Nordic Heritage Museum.
 It is a Boutique hotel with 2 indoor pools.
-It offers restaurant and bar and a great rooftop terrace.
+It offers a restaurant and bar and a great rooftop terrace.

 ($$$) Luxury Accomodation

-Fremont Oasis is a luxury apartament features air-conditioned accommodation with a patio and free WiFi.
+Fremont Oasis is a luxury apartment that features air-conditioned accommodation with a patio and free WiFi.
 The holiday home has 2 bedrooms.

 Seattle RV Parks

 It’s not easy to park RV in Seattle.
 Car parks in the center are small and crowded.
 Similarly, there are no RV campgrounds in the city itself.
-There are only a few RV campgrouds in the area.
+There are only a few RV campgrounds in the area.
 The most important is to know that places fill up quickly in the season.
 So, it’s worth booking a place at the campground in advance.
-The best idea is to leave RV on the campsite and go to the city by public transport or taxi.
-However, in the city, it was easy to park our RV along Harbor Avenue.
-Check goodsam.com to reserve your campground.
+The best idea is to leave the RV on the campsite and go to the city by public transport or taxi.
+However, it was easy in the city to park our RV along Harbor Avenue.

-Eagle Tree RV Park is a year-round scenic park at historic Poulsbo.
+Eagle Tree RV Park is a year-round scenic park in historic Poulsbo.
 Offers free casino shuttle.
-It is short drive to Seattle Ferries.
+It is a short drive to Seattle Ferries.
 Offers 53 sites with WiFi.

-Lake Pleasant RV Park it is located in Seattle area, in Bothell, offers 119 sites with WiFi.
+Lake Pleasant RV Park is located in the Seattle area, in Bothell, and offers 119 sites with WiFi.

-Issaquah Village RV Park is located in charming Issaquah, just 17 miles from Seattle but with walking & bike paths, historic downtown, great dinings, and shops.
+Issaquah Village RV Park is located in charming Issaquah, just 17 miles from Seattle but with walking & bike paths, historic downtown, great dining, and shops.